-Whereas, therefore, the Publisher has currently cornered the market for a printed 1599 GENEVA BIBLE, both facsimile printing, and restoration.
+Whereas, therefore, the Publisher has currently cornered the market for a printed 1599 GENEVA BIBLE.

 Whereas, a fourth suggested alternative solution might be to formally charge the Publisher with defrauding book buyers by false advertising, based on misrepresentations of the "restoration" in the Preface and Front Matter.

-Whereas, while it is hoped that it would be otherwise, if the Publisher, or members of the Advisory Board, are uncooperative, then it is suggested that further confrontation would be worthless -- that any time and energy spent refuting their positions would be wasted.
+Whereas, while it is hoped that it would be otherwise, if the Publisher, or members of the Advisory Board are uncooperative, then it is suggested that further debate would be worthless -- that any time and energy spent refuting their positions would be wasted.

-THEREFORE, BE IT RESOLVED, that a limited modernization of a superior text, THE AUTHORIZED KING JAMES VERSION (London, 1672), with the notes from the GENEVA BIBLE, http://www.worldcat.org/oclc/49733700, be published instead of confronting the Publisher with the task of completing the 1599 GENEVA BIBLE, restoration.
+THEREFORE, BE IT RESOLVED, that a limited modernization of a superior Bible, THE AUTHORIZED KING JAMES VERSION (London, 1672), with the notes from the GENEVA BIBLE, be published instead of confronting the Publisher with the task of completing the 1599 GENEVA BIBLE, restoration.

-Therefore, be it Further Resolved, that funding be sought from an individual, church, denomination, institution, or foundation to complete the project.
+THEREFORE, BE IT FURTHER RESOLVED, that funding be sought from an individual, church, institution, or foundation to complete the project.

-Therefore, be it Further Resolved, that the project be contracted, with utmost discernment and caution, to a professional Bible publishing company, such as Thomas Nelson Publishers.
+THEREFORE, BE IT FURTHER RESOLVED, that the project be contracted, with utmost discernment and caution, to a Bible publishing expert using state of the art electronic publishing technology (USX encoding based on USFM ), such as Thomas Nelson Publishers.

 Prepared by Steven C. Kettler, September 9, 2015.